TrevorNims/data-512-FINAL-PROJECT/README.md

     └── tested_subtypes_box_plot.png
 ```
 ## That's It!
 Now you are able to run the analyses in both of the .ipynb files, examining the effects of Covid-19 in a metro-suburb of Washington D.C!
+All visualizations produced by the notebooks will be outputted into the visualizations directory - enjoy checking them out!

+## License
+This project is licensed under the MIT license, additional information regarding it can be found in the LICENSE file.